wp-plugins/faq-wd/readme.txt

 6. If the installation does not succeed, please contact us at [info@web-dorado.com](mailto:info@web-dorado.com).

 == Changelog ==

+= 1.0.5 =
+Fixed: Bug in shortcode
+Fixed: Conflict with some themes
+Fixed: Bug in Comments

 = 1.0.4 =
 Minor bug fixed